 But it was a long road to get to this point.

 If you recall, it took us a number of failed attempts at hiring laborers and three years in transition to even get all the siding replaced.
 We knew we wouldn’t rely on a crew to do the painting for us, but we also needed a good chunk of time when we’d be home to actually do the work.
 And due to the sheer height of the house, plus all its sharp angles, there was also the issue of scaffolding, which was both prohibitive and expensive, even if we just opted to rent it for a month instead of outright buy it.

-We were scratching our heads, trying to figure out the best, most cost-effective approach when my in-laws were out visiting over the summer and my father-in-law kindly offered to rent us a 50-foot lift, which would make the job go much faster.
+We were scratching our heads, trying to figure out the best, most cost-effective approach when my in-laws were out visiting over the summer and my father-in-law kindly offered to go in with us on renting a 50-foot lift, which would make the job go much faster.
 So we called up our local equipment rental company, booked the lift for the soonest we could get it, which was two months out, and cleared our schedules for the first two weeks in August.

 We always knew we wanted to go with a classic white and restore this old Victorian beauty to her original grandeur, so we scoured the local Sherwin-Williams paint store for the perfect hue and settled on High Reflective White (SW 7757).

 When SVV told me the prep would take some time, he wasn’t kidding.
 It took us four consecutive eight-hour days of scraping, bleaching, power-washing, caulking, masking the windows air-tight, sealing the house so no more squirrels could get in the attic and patching every nail hole in the cypress siding before we could even start to paint.

 Let’s just say, by day five, my fingers were raw and nearly bleeding from all that caulk, and we hadn’t even really begun the bulk of the work either.

 Meanwhile, SVV prepped and hand-painted the turret while I patched and caulked below before we got the sprayer out and really got down to business.